 - Readable copy: Your meta description should be legible and read like a human wrote it, don’t keyword stuff your descriptions.

 - Length: A meta description should be no longer than 135-160 characters long.
 A longer description will be cut off by search engines to ensure your important keywords are upfront.
+However, according to Danny Sullivan of Google he notes that snippets are generated dynamically so “there is no fixed length for snippets and length varies based on what our systems deem to be most useful.”

 - Don’t duplicate: Meta descriptions must be written differently for every page of your site and your blog.
 If not, Google will penalize you for any duplication.